GuanceCloud/guance-cli/proposals/A001-guance-cli-overview.md

 The Guance CLI command has three categories:

 1. The first category command is written by Go.
 It is built on top of [Cobra](https://github.com/spf13/cobra).
 Cobra is a library providing a simple interface to create powerful modern CLI interfaces similar to git & go tools.
-Many awesome tools is built on top of Cobra, such as Kubectl, and etc.
+Many excellent tools are built on top of Cobra, such as Kubectl, etc.
 2. The second category command is written by Go.
-It is built on top of [Go Plugin](https://github.com/hashicorp/go-plugin) and compile as a self-governed binary.
-It exposes the gRPC protocol to Guance CLI, and CLI core can call the Go Plugin to complete the command.
+It is built on [Go Plugin](https://github.com/hashicorp/go-plugin) and compiles as a self-governed binary.
+It exposes the gRPC protocol to Guance CLI, and the CLI core can call the Go Plugin to complete the command.
-3. The third category command is written by Other Langugae and compile as a WebAssembly file.
-The WebAssembly file is executed by [WasmEdge](https://github.com/WasmEdge/WasmEdge).
+3. The third category command is written by Other Language and compiled as a WebAssembly file.
+[WasmEdge](https://github.com/WasmEdge/WasmEdge) executes the WebAssembly file.

 Guance CLI supports the 1 and 3 to develop the command.
-The 1 to provide official features and 3 to provide community features.
-Every way has its own advantages and disadvantages.
+1 to provide official features and 3 to provide community features.
+Every way has its advantages and disadvantages.
 The developer can choose the best way to develop the command.

 ### Configuration Convention

-In Guance Cloud, We has a configuration convention for all the developer tools.
+In Guance Cloud, We have a configuration convention for all the developer tools.
 In this convention:

 1. All developer tools must accept the well-known environment variables.
     * `GUANCE_ACCESS_TOKEN`: The access token of Guance Cloud.
 It can be generated at [Guance Cloud Console](https://console.guance.com).
     * `GUANCE_REGION`: The region of Guance Cloud.
 2. All developer tools must accept the well-known configuration file.
     * `~/.guance/config.yaml`: The configuration file of Guance Cloud.
-It can be generated by `guance auth login` command.
+It can be generated by the `guance auth login` command.

-Guance CLI will use [viper](https://github.com/spf13/viper) parse the configuration convention to provide the best user experience.
+Guance CLI will use [Viper](https://github.com/spf13/viper) to parse the configuration convention to provide the best user experience.

 ### Proposal Governance

 The Guance CLI proposal governance solution is based on the Guance Community.

-All the details can found at [Guance Community Proposal Governance](https://github.com/GuanceCloud/community/tree/main/proposals) documentation.
+All the details can be found in [Guance Community Proposal Governance](https://github.com/GuanceCloud/community/tree/main/proposals) documentation.

 ### Testing Framework

 User Specification is a document to describe the usage of Guance CLI.
-The format of specification is based on [ThoughtWorks Gauge](https://gauge.org/) project.
-Anyone can see the syntax of specification in [Writing specifications](https://docs.gauge.org/writing-specifications.html).
+The specification format is based on the [ThoughtWorks Gauge](https://gauge.org/) project.
+Anyone can see the syntax of specifications in [Writing specifications](https://docs.gauge.org/writing-specifications.html).

 We implement the testing framework to fit the CLI testing workflow based on Gauge.
-So the developer can use neutral language to describe the CLI usage and the testing framework will execute the CLI commands and verify the results.
+So the developer can use neutral language to describe the CLI usage, and the testing framework will execute the CLI commands and verify the results.

 A simple example is shown below: